And it is far from over. - Do you have any function requests or suggestions? Always welcome.

 Whiteboard

-Our integrated whiteboard feature that allows for real-time collaboration with other call members in real-time, regardless of location.
+Our integrated whiteboard feature enables seamless real-time collaboration during calls, regardless of location.
 You can sketch out ideas, brainstorm, and make notes together on the same canvas.
 Multiple pen and color options are available, and it's easy to access within the tool.
 This promotes improved collaboration during meetings and more productive discussions.

 Moderation, debates, and classes